fjtc/martelada/README.md

 This project uses **Apache Maven 3.6** or later as its build tool.
 To build it, just run ``mvn install`` inside the root directory of this project.

+## Eclipse

+In order to use it as an Eclipse project, just run ``mvn mvn eclipse:eclipse`` before import the project.

 ## Licensing

 This program is licensed under GNU GENERAL PUBLIC LICENSE, Version 3.